 For most benefits provided by other countries under these arrangements, you will have to have paid National Insurance contributions in the UK.
-Form U1 is a record of UK National Insurance contributions which may help a claim for unemployment benefit in another EU country.
+Form U1 is a record of UK National Insurance contributions which may help a claim for unemployment benefit in another country.

 You can get an application form for this and other related forms by contacting your local Jobs and Benefits office.

 If you are going abroad permanently you cannot get Income Support.